spe1020/asknostr/CONTEXT.md

 ### Use in Filters

-The base Nostr protocol uses hex string identifiers for filtering by event IDs, pubkeys, and signatures.
+The base Nostr protocol uses hex string identifiers when filtering by event IDs and pubkeys.
 Nostr filters only accept hex strings.

 ```ts
 // ❌ Wrong: naddr is not decoded